WebFiori/framework/README.md

 ### Hosting on the Web
 If you plan to use the framework for all of your domain, then simply upload all framework files to the root folder of your website (usually has the name "public_html").
 If you plan to use it in specific part of your website, then upload framework files to the folder that the part of your website will point to.

+## Notes
+* This project is a hoppy project.
+* The project is reletivly new and for sure has issues.
+* If you think that there is a better way of doing things or wants new feature, feel free to drop an issue.

 ## License
 The project is licensed under MIT license.